iskn’s Slate and digitizer Ring wed traditonal and digital-art worlds

 Imagink app works on computer, tablet, phone

 The pen interacts with an app called Imagink.
 The app is an art app, giving you a variety of pens, art tools, and palettes.
 You can easily share your images, or upload your work to the Adobe Creative Cloud.
 Images appears immediately on your screen.
+It lets you use four layers.
 The company says it’s working on adding 3D.
+You can download and use Imagink without the Slate or Ring.

 Digitizing from paper is familiar from the Bamboo Slate, syncing Boogie Boards, and other e-paper, but those require a special pen rather than just a ring.